-If everything was good, your keystore should appear in your keystores list with a green circle next to its name:
+Your keystore should appear in your keystores list with a green circle next to its name.

 4.5.
 Managing keys in Stream

 Regardless of the type of keystores you set up, you can manage the keys through Stream the same way